petartlab/blog/content/english/posts/Corns in greyhounds.md

 Update- 2021-09-13

-We brought our grey to the vet for her annual check up.
-This vet is known to be experienced with greyhounds and she seemed pleased with how we were managing her corns and said that the corns were softened!
+Our grey saw the vet for her annual check up.
+This vet is known to be experienced with greyhounds and she seemed pleased with her corn management and said that the corns were softened!
 When she took her in to examine her, she ground them down slightly below the surface as she thought the cream might get in deeper if she did that.
 We will continue with the Cerave regimen.
 Our hound's back two paws have started to form one corn on each paw.
-She hasn't been wearing boots on her back paws on walks because it wasn't necessary until this point.
-Now she will have to to prevent the corns from getting worse.
-For the back, Therapaws didn't fit the paw shape well (TD or TC sizes), so Hunnyboots have been ordered (size Medium).
+She hadn't been wearing boots on her back paws on walks because it wasn't necessary until this point.
+Now she will to prevent the corns from getting worse.
+For the back, Therapaws didn't fit the paw shape well (TD or TC sizes), so we will try Hunnyboots (size Medium).
 <br>